consiglionazionaledellericerche/jscontact-tools/README.md

 Even if topomost JSContact objects, namely **JSCard** and **JSCardGroup**, are correctly created by builders, they might need to be validated as they were obtained from an external producer through deserialization.
 Validation is performed on both JSCard and JSCardGroup instances by invoking the method `isValid`.
 This method returns a boolean value: `true` if the object satisfies all the constraints included in [draft-ietf-jmap-jscontact-05], `false` otherwise.
-If the validation process doesn't end successfully, the list of errors/messages can be obtained by calling the `getValidationMessages` method.
+If the validation process doesn't end successfully, the list of error messages can be obtained by calling the `getValidationMessages` method.
 Here in the following a method testing an unsuccessfully ended validation is shown.

 ```